 The role of information professionals is to ensure that accurate and up-to-date information is available to those who need it.
 They may work in a variety of settings, such as libraries, colleges and universities, businesses, and government agencies to control the full information lifecycle.

-Information management requires a wide range of activities such as document management, records management, enterprise content management, data management, enterprise search, business process management, digital asset management, and collaboration.
+Data and information require a wide range of activities such as document management, records management, enterprise content management, data management, enterprise search, business process management, digital asset management, and collaboration.

 Information is not just the lifeblood of companies and the glue that holds human relationships and business processes together; Information assets are also a commodity in today’s and tomorrow’s economies.